Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 **Firewall Security Policy Mechanism**
 - Defines a list of rules for traffic passing through the firewall
 - Steps:
-	- Incoming data flow passes through the firewall
+	1. Incoming data flow passes through the firewall
+	2. Firewall searches for matching security policy and determines whether to allow the next operation
-	- Filter based on the security policies.
-If data matches with none of the security policies, the default policy is used(deny all )
+		-  If data matches with none of the security policies, the default policy is used(deny all traffic)
+	3. Processes data packets according to rules in security policy